Azure/acr/docs/preview/connected-registry/troubleshooting.md

 ### Assign permissions to the connected registry client token

 To update the permissions of the client token, you must update the corresponding scope map.
-To view the scope map resource ID associated with a token, run the following on the Az CLI:
+To view the scope map resource ID associated with a token, run the following from the Azure CLI:

 `az acr token show -r <ACR-name> -n <client-token-name> -o tsv --query scopeMapId`

 #### Pull permissions

-To give the client token pull permissions to the repository, run the following from the Az CLI:
+To give the client token pull permissions to the repository, run the following from the Azure CLI:

 ```
 az acr scope-map update \